The Foundations of Templar Tactical Doctrine

 Positioning and Terrain

-Templar tactical doctrine prescribed that the reserve be placed behind a masking feature if possible—a rise, a wood, a reverse slope.
-This concealment served two purposes: it shielded the reserve from enemy observation (denying the enemy knowledge of its strength and location) and it increased the shock of its appearance when it emerged.
-At Montgisard, the low ridge east of the battlefield provided exactly such concealment.
+Templar tactical doctrine prescribed that the reserve be placed behind a masking feature when possible—a rise, a wood, a reverse slope.
+This concealment served two purposes: it shielded the reserve from enemy observation, denying the enemy knowledge of its strength and location, and it increased the shock effect when the reserve finally emerged.
+At Montgisard, the low ridge provided exactly this concealment.
 At Arsuf, the Templars used the dust clouds and the press of infantry to mask their numbers until the signal was given.
+When natural cover was absent, the Templars sometimes deployed their reserve in a column or a deep formation directly behind the main battle line.
+This allowed rapid forward movement but sacrificed the element of surprise.
+The choice between concealment and speed depended on the tactical situation and the enemy's capacity to react.

 Benefits of the Reserve Strategy